-- LM: A combination of forty eight anisotropic and isotropic filters was used by Leung and Malik [12] and Cula and Dana [3].
-The filters are Gaussian masks, their first derivative, and Laplacian, defined at three scales.
+- LM: A combination of 48 anisotropic and isotropic filters were used by Leung and Malik [12] and Cula and Dana [3].
+The filters are Gaussian masks, their first derivative and Laplacian, defined at three scales.
 Because of the oriented filters, the representation is sensitive to texture rotations.
-The feature space is 48D.

-S: A set of thirteen circular symmetric filters was used by Schmid [15] to obtain a rotationally invariant feature set.
-The feature space is 13D.
-M4, M8: Both representations were proposed by Varma and Zissermann [18].
-The first one (M4) is based on two rotationally symmetric and twelve oriented filters.
-The second set is an extension of the first one at three different scales.
-The feature vector is computed by retaining only the maximum response for the oriented filters (two out of twelve for M4 and six out of thirty six for M8), thus reducing the dependence on the global texture orientation.
-The feature space is 4D and 8D respectively.
+The feature space is 48 dimensional. - S: A set of 13 circular symmetric filters was used by Schmid [15] to obtain a rotationally invariant feature set.
+The feature space is 13 dimensional. - M4, M8: Both representations were proposed by Varma and Zissermann [18].
+The first one (M4) is based on 2 rotationally symmetric and 12 oriented filters.
+The second set is an extension of the first one at 3 different scales.
+The feature vector is computed by retaining only the maximum response for the oriented filters (2 out of 12 for M4 and 6 out of 36 for M8), thus reducing the dependence on the global texture orientation.
+The feature space is 4 respectively 8 dimensional.

-To find the textons, usually the standard k-means clustering algorithm is used, which, as was discussed in section 1.1, has several limitations.
+To find the textons, usually the standard k-means clustering algorithm is used, which as was discussed in Section 1 has several limitations.
 The shape of the clusters is restricted to be spherical and their number has to be set prior to the processing.

 The most significant textons are aggregated into the texton library.
 This serves as a dictionary of representative local structural features and must be general enough to characterize a large variety of texture classes.
-A texture is then modelled through its texton histogram.
+A texture is then modeled through its texton histogram.
 The histogram is computed by defining at every pixel a feature vector, replacing it with the closest texton from the library (vector quantization) and accumulating the results over the entire image.

-Let two textures i and j be characterized by the histograms H_i and H_j built from T textons.
-As in [12] the χ^2 distance between these two texton distributions, is used to measure similarity, although note the absence of the factor 1/2 to take into account that the comparison is between two histograms derived from data.
+Let two textures i and j be characterized by the histograms $H_i$ and $H_j$ built from T textons.
+As in [12] the $\chi^2$ distance between these two texton distributions is used to measure similarity, although note the absence of the factor 1/2 to take into account that the comparison is between two histograms derived from data.
 In a texture classification task the training image with the smallest distance from the test image determines the class of the latter.

-$$\chi^{2}(H{i}, H{j}) = \sum{t=1}^{T} \frac{[H{i}(t) - H{j}(t)]^{2}}{H{i}(t) + H{j}(t)},$$ (1.8)
+$$\chi^{2}(H{i}, H{j}) = \sum{t=1}^{T} \frac{[H{i}(t) - H{j}(t)]^{2}}{H{i}(t) + H{j}(t)}$$ (10)

-In our experiments we substituted the k-means based clustering module with the AMS-based robust nonparametric clustering.
-Thus, the textons instead of being mean-based are now mode-based, and the number of the significant ones is determined automatically.
+In our experiments we substituted the k-means based clustering module with the adaptive mean shift (AMS) based robust nonparametric clustering.
+Thus, the textons instead of being mean based are now mode based, and the number of the significant ones is determined automatically.

 The complete Brodatz database containing 112 textures with varying degrees of complexity was used in the experiments.
 Classification of the Brodatz database is challenging because it contains many nonhomogeneous textures.
-The 512×512 images were divided into four 256×256 subimages with half of the subimages being used for training (224 models) and the other half for testing (224 queries).
+The $512 \times 512$ images were divided into four $256 \times 256$ subimages with half of the subimages being used for training (224 models) and the other half for testing (224 queries).
 The normalizations recommended in [18] (both in the image and filter domains) were also performed.